bittorrent/libbtutils/README.md

-ut_utils
+libbtutils
 ========

-basic utility functions used in utorrent and its components
+basic utility functions used by BitTorrent projects